braiddynamics/qbd-portal/docs/02-topology/07-quantum-numbers.md

 :::info[**Inversion of Spin Eigenvalues by Geometric Rotation Operators**]

 The geometric half-twist operation applied to a framed ribbon is represented in the Hilbert space by a unitary operator $\hat{\mathcal{T}}$ that satisfies a strict anticommutation relation with the Spin Operator $L_S$.
-This algebraic relationship is characterized by the following rigorous conditions:
+This algebraic relationship is characterized by the following conditions:
 1.  **Operator Conjugation:** The action of the twist operator on the spin stabilizer yields the negated operator, defined by the identity $\hat{\mathcal{T}} L_S \hat{\mathcal{T}}^\dagger = -L_S$.
 2.  **Eigenspace Mapping:** The operator $\hat{\mathcal{T}}$ functions as a map between orthogonal eigenspaces, transforming the $+1$ eigenspace of $L_S$ (the untwisted state) to the $-1$ eigenspace (the twisted state), and vice versa.
 3.  **Intersection Parity:** The anticommutation property derives directly from the topological necessity that any trajectory implementing a geometric half-twist intersects the set of rung edges an odd number of times, thereby inducing an odd number of Pauli-X bit flips on the Z-basis stabilizer.